Warrior-RS/Warrior-RS/README.md

-### Hi there 👋 Hi all, here I will post the code I write so I don't have to keep it on my computer.
+### Hi there 👋 Here I will post the code I write so I don't have to keep it on my computer.
 At the moment it is Python + Selenium

 <!--
 **Warrior-RS/Warrior-RS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.